Anoname112/Personal-Omega-Ruby/README.md

 ### Features
 - <a href="https://anoname112.github.io/Personal-Omega-Ruby/">Wild encounters</a> modified to make many Pokemon from gen 1 to 6 available, but Hoenn natives are still the majority.
 - Starter ultimate moves are modified because they are the 'ultimate' moves, not the inferior moves.
-100 Accuracy, no recharge, and added effect.
 - Base stats of mega Kanto starters are modified.
-Mega Venusaur: -10 Attack, +10 Speed.
-Mega Charizard X: -10 SpAttack, +10 Speed.
-Mega Charizard Y: -10 Attack, +10 Speed.
-Mega Blastoise: -10 Attack, +10 Speed.
 - Horde EV Training.
-Route 101: Zigzagoon, Speed.
-Route 112: Machop, Attack.
-Route 113: Spinda, SpAttack.
-Route 116: Nincada, Defense.
-Rusturf Tunnel: Whismur, HP.
-Petalburg Woods: Hoppip, SpDefense.
 - <a href="https://github.com/Anoname112/Personal-Omega-Ruby/blob/main/Important%20Battles.txt">Important battle changes.</a>
 - Alternatives to Trade Evolutions.